tingshan2859880/Operations-Research-Applications/README.md

 If all the shoes have been sold out, which is marked as ![equation](https://latex.codecogs.com/png.latex?%5Cbg_white%20a_n%20%3D%20%5CDelta), the current inventory level and the inventory in the next period must both be 0.
 Therefore, the transition probability is 1.
 Finally, the optimality equation of period ![equation](https://latex.codecogs.com/png.latex?%5Cbg_white%20n) is ![equation](https://latex.codecogs.com/png.latex?%5Cbg_white%20V_n%28s_n%2C%20%5Comega%29), which equals the expected revenue of the current period plus the expected revenue from future periods.
+Besides, we suppose that the salvage value equals zero.
 Below shows our complete formulation of the second stage DP problem.

 <img src="img/stage2_DP.jpg" width="500">